 Treating only the symptoms of the pain from a shoulder injury can prolong recovery.

-Many people often suffer from shoulder pain immediately or shorty after being involved in a car accident.
+Many people often suffer from shoulder pain immediately or shortly after being involved in a car accident.
 The severe trauma a person may experience from the impact of an accident can result in a number of different types of shoulder injuries.

 If you have been involved in a car wreck and are experiencing pain from a shoulder injury, seek medical treatment and contact an experienced St. Louis car accident attorney.
 You should not bear the financial burden of being injured in an accident that was not your fault.